-Dear Editor: Is it too much to ask for more inspirational front page photos from the Media?
+Dear Editor: Is it too much to ask for more inspirational front page photos from the media?

 In recent months, I’ve been extremely proud to see so many of our athletes/athletic teams from many different sports representing our national colours with such pride internationally, regionally as well as locally.

-Just look at our back pages of most of papers—or any of their sport pages for that matter—over the last few months.
+Just look at the back pages of most of papers—or any of their sport pages for that matter—over the last few months.
 They have been packed with tons of fine T&T accomplishments.

 The same can be said for many of the stories in the Features Section of the Express newspaper as well as the Life Section of our Guardian newspaper.
 Why are some of these wonderful images/stories not gracing our front pages?